RSV vaccines may link to rare nerve disorder, CDC reveals

 CDC cautions about two new RSV vaccines

-At a meeting of an expert panel that provides the Centers for Disease Control and Prevention with advice on vaccine policy, the data was presented.
+The data was presented at an expert panel meeting advising the CDC on vaccine policy.
 In the previous year, the panel suggested that those aged 60 and older in the United States receive a single dose of the RSV vaccine, which may be either Abrysvo by Pfizer or Arexvy by GSK.
-In newborns and the elderly, the respiratory syncytial virus (RSV) is a common virus that can cause serious respiratory disease.
+The respiratory syncytial virus (RSV) is a common virus that can cause serious respiratory disease in newborns and the aged.

-When compared to the projected rate of two cases per million, the majority of the GBS infections occurred among those who received the Pfizer vaccination.
+Compared to the projected rate of two cases per million, most GBS infections occurred among those who received the Pfizer vaccination.
 It was found that there were 4.6 cases per million of these individuals.
-The GSK vaccine resulted in a decreased incidence of new cases of GBS.
-A similar pattern of GBS cases was also documented by the Food and Drug Administration of the United States among individuals who had received the RSV vaccine.

 Officials from the Centers for Disease Control and Prevention (CDC) have stated that the immunizations have avoided thousands of hospitalizations and hundreds of fatalities caused by RSV.
 They also stated that the advantages of vaccination outweigh the potential hazards.